naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 <blockquote class="twitter-tweet" data-theme="light"><p lang="en" dir="ltr">Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.</p>&mdash; Max Howell (@mxcl) <a href="https://twitter.com/mxcl/status/608682016205344768?ref_src=twsrc%5Etfw">June 10, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-*^ This guy wrote software which is installed on practically every developer's macbook.*
+*If the creator of homebrew (who wrote the software installed on practically every developer's macbook) is having difficulties interviewing, then maybe this isn't a good measuring stick of skill*

-#### The difficulty of the assessment does not scale co-linearly with actual experience
+#### The difficulty of the assessment does not scale colinearly with actual experience

 The most frustrating thing about LeetCode interviews, and potentially the most damning, is that an individual's accrued work experience does not transfer at all into their ability to LeetCode.
 It's not like I'm able to breeze through Medium and Hard problems now that I've spent some time in the industry.
-This is the most disingenuous part of the interview process -- that we tie the expected rigor of the role to the difficulty of the LeetCode assessment.
+This is the most dishonest part of the interview process -- that we tie the expected rigor of the role to the difficulty of the LeetCode assessment.
 Without exaggeration, I was given [a LeetCode hard question](https://leetcode.com/problems/text-justification/) during the *phone screen* for Brex's Data Engineering position.

 Someone who has spent multiple years in the industry should be judged by criteria that determines the value of their experience.
 Senior Engineers need to know how to code and be *damn good at it,* so the coding assessment needs to reflect that.
-This is easier said than done (of course), and because this is nearly impossible to test within an hour time frame, we resort to LeetCode.
+This is easier said than done, and because this is nearly impossible to test within an hour time frame, we resort to LeetCode.

 However, being good at LeetCode assessments feels like an *adjacent* skill to writing software.
 You still need to be good at both in order to have upwards mobility in this industry, but you won't actually get better at it by accruing experience on the job.